Mazatlán Cruise Port Guide: 10 Top Things To Do

 Transportation

-There are plenty of taxis and Pulmonia waiting outside the cruise terminal to drive you or tour the town.
-Always ask for the rate before getting in or make sure they start the meter.
+There are plenty of taxis and Pulmonia (open-air taxis) waiting outside the terminal.
+Always ask for the rate before getting in or ensure they start the meter.
+Buses are available, but taxis are recommended for convenience.

 • Cruise Ship Card